Egypt shoots dead five Sudanese migrants near Israel border

 On Nov.
 15, Egyptian police found the bodies of 15 African migrants who appeared to have been shot dead in the same region, security sources said at the time.

-They said another eight migrants had been wounded in that incident and that it was not clear who had attacked the migrants or which countries they had originated from.
+They said another eight migrants had been wounded in that.
+It was not clear who had attacked the migrants or which countries they had originated from.

-Sudan's foreign minister said the migrants from the Nov.
-15 incident were also Sudanese and that 16, not 15, had been killed.
-He said the Egyptian police had killed them.

-"We can confirm (that) Egyptian police killed 16 Sudanese people as they tried to go to Israel and we will (follow up with) Egyptian authorities investigating this case," the minister, Ibrahim Ghandour, told Sudan's parliament on Monday.

-(Reporting by Youssry Ahmad and Mostafa Hashem; Additional reporting by Khalid Abdelaziz in Khartoum; Writing by Ahmed Aboulenein; Editing by Richard Balmforth)
+(Reporting by Youssry Ahmad and Mostafa Hashem; Writing by Ahmed Aboulenein; Editing by Richard Balmforth)